electraone/datafiles/presets/version-2/README.md

 - max = 16383

 #### overlayid
-A reference to an overlay identifier defined in the array of overlays.
+A reference to the overlay identifier defined in the array of overlays.
 The list control will use the overlay items as the list items.
 Fader control will show overlay labels for matching values.

 - optional
 - numeric